Projects Completed in 2017

 Accessibility Improvements for Building Entrances and Restroom Entrances

 Twenty-two (22) buildings on the Kent Campus received building entrance and restroom entrance accessibility and access control improvements to better serve students, faculty, staff and visitors.
 The design-build team documented each building’s existing conditions, designed locations for access control equipment and raceways, designed door hardware replacements, designed and documented access control system, installed all access control and accessibility hardware and commissioned the integrated systems.
-Phase 1 of the project was completed late spring in the following buildings: Bowman Hall, Business Administration Building, Cartwright Hall, Child Development Center, Franklin Hall, Henderson Hall, Kent Center for the Performing Arts, Kent Hall and South Wing, Library, Liquid Crystals Materials Science Building, Lowry Hall, Mathematical Sciences Building, McGilvrey Hall, Memorial Athletic and Convocation Center, Merrill Hall, Moulton Hall, Nixson Hall, Ritchie Hall, Rockwell Hall, and White Hall.
+Phase 1 of the project was completed late spring in the following buildings: Bowman Hall, Business Administration Building, Cartwright Hall, Child Development Center, Franklin Hall, Henderson Hall, Kent Center for the Performing Arts, Kent Hall and South Wing, Library, Liquid Crystal Materials Sciences Building, Lowry Hall, Mathematical Sciences Building, McGilvrey Hall, Memorial Athletic and Convocation Center, Merrill Hall, Moulton Hall, Nixson Hall, Ritchie Hall, Rockwell Hall and White Hall.
 Satterfield Hall and the MACC Annex were completed before the start of Fall Semester.
-Regency Construction Services, Inc. served as the Design-Builder of this project.
+Regency Construction Services, Inc. served as the design-builder of this project.

 College of Podiatric Medicine Balustrade and Partial Roof Replacement

-The College of Podiatric Medicine's two, upper level-flat roofs surrounding the cupola, the main entrance portico flat roof, two small balcony roofs and soffits, and all of the decorative balustrades and supporting structures at these locations were replaced.
+The College of Podiatric Medicine's two, upper-level flat roofs surrounding the cupola, the main entrance portico flat roof, two small balcony roofs and soffits, and all of the decorative balustrades and supporting structures at these locations were replaced.
 The size and shapes of the architectural details were replicated to maintain the appearance and character of the building as originally designed in 1979.
 Minor modifications were designed to meet building code requirements; the railing systems were designed to meet height and loading requirements so as to provide fall protection for workers at each level.
 The replacement systems utilize approved, long-lasting materials to provide a more sustainable and maintenance-free installation.
 The shingled roof on the south face and dormers of the center building section were replaced.
 The exterior lighting of the cupola was replaced with high-efficiency LED lighting and controls.
-The Architects, Inc. served as the Criteria A/E and Regency Construction Services, Inc. was the Design-Builder for this project.
+The Architects, Inc. served as the Criteria A/E and Regency Construction Services, Inc. was the design-builder for this project.

 C-Science Commuter Parking Lot Expansion